 Why not subscribe to Alyson Stanfield's free newsletter to receive tips for your art career development.
 I read it regularly to perk up my outlook.

-Van Houten Cocao Flower Brooch by Harriete Estel Berman constructed from post consumer recycled tin cans.
-Retail Price is Pin $485.
+Van Houten Cocao Flower Brooch by Harriete Estel Berman was constructed from post-consumer recycled tin cans.
 See a preview of the Flower Brooch collection on Flickr.